Risk Management

 Employee’s physical and mental health

-• Operational disruption caused by employees infected with COVID-19;infected with COVID-19 of technical talent has led to a decline in the quality of communication services and affected operations.
+• Operational disruption caused by employees infected with emerging infectious disease;infected with emerging infectious disease of technical talent has led to a decline in the quality of communication services and affected operations.

 On the decline